Getting your Trinity Audio player ready...

 These guys were part of Mr. Shulenmeyers’ recent efforts to beef up security.

-Based on the students’ testimony, a bat-wielding stalker with supernatural movement was terrorizing campus.
+All because a handful of students claimed a bat-wielding stalker with supernatural movement was terrorizing campus.

 The Campus Slugger.